Is It Safe to Travel to Democratic Republic of the Congo in 2026?

 Last updated: · Source: U.S. Department of State

-The U.S. State Department recommends reconsidering travel to Democratic Republic of the Congo due to elevated risks.
-Key factors: crime, civil_unrest, terrorism, kidnapping, other.
+The U.S. State Department advises against all travel to Democratic Republic of the Congo or parts of Democratic Republic of the Congo due to serious safety concerns.
+Key factors: crime, civil_unrest, terrorism, health.

 The Democratic Republic of the Congo (DRC), also known as the DR Congo, Congo-Kinshasa, or simply the Congo or less often Zaire, is a country in Central Africa.
-By land area, it is the second-largest country in Africa and the 11th-largest in the world.
+By land area, it is the second-largest country in Africa and the eleventh-largest in the world.

 Is It Safe to Travel to Democratic Republic of the Congo in 2026?